xmessner/ansible/README.md

 Ansible playbook to download and deploy Pharo 3
 ===============================================

+# Installation

-This playbook is the first version to help you download and deploy **Pharo 3** on all your serveur or in cloud.
+This playbook is the first version to help you download and deploy **Pharo 3** on all your serveurs or in cloud.

-All you need is **Ansible 1.6** (1.5 should work but not tested) on your controler server and a recent Linux distrib on your remote server.
+All you need is **Ansible version 1.6** (1.5 should work but not tested) on your main server and a recent Linux distrib on your remote server.

 To download the latest version you need to use this